zxk688/GVLM/README_v2.md

 **GVLM v1.1** is a multi-modal version of GVLM.
 It contains geo-referenced remote sensing images with high-quality labels.

 # 2. Event Details
 This dataset covers 7 typical landslide events in recent years.
-Site are standardized as "City/Region, Country" with their dates following the YYYY-MM-DD format.
+Sites are standardized as "City/Region, Country" with their dates following the YYYY-MM-DD format.

 | ID | Site (City/Region, Country) | Image Size (Pixels) | Trigger | Event Date |